diogocarrola/streakhub/README.md

 # StreakHub 🚀

 ## Introduction
 **StreakHub** is a gamified platform that helps developers stay consistent with their coding habits.
 Inspired by the **100 Days of Code challenge** and **Duolingo's streak system**, it combines tracking, accountability, and fun into one experience.
+The platform merges the best of these concepts, providing a unique challenge experience for developers.

 ---